SimonaMnv/oasa.ai/README.md

 * Phase 2: create a many:many relationship of the 2 tables
 * Phase 3: Value mapping.
 Line description needs preprocessing/mapping?
     * static replacement is bad option - solution: when user types a stop, check if its most part matches a db stop_name
-    * check each stops suffix, map based on that?
+    * check each stops suffix, map based on that? -> bad results
     * check if user input exists as is.
-If not, suggest similar stops?
+If not, suggest similar stops? -> good result
-    * Add the JSON patterns as stop words
+    * Add the JSON patterns as stop words, add specific POS in stop words too
 * Phase 3: Chat API added
 * Phase 4: Class "stopInfo" responses -- static information -> drained from local db
 * Phase 5: Class "BusRoute" response -- static information -> drained from local db